Access 5,000+ Shared Branches Nationwide

 - Enter Your Details: Provide your home credit union information, your member account number, and the last four digits of your Social Security Number.

-- Verify Your Identity: Take photos of your government-issued ID (front and back), then a selfie for additional fraud protection.
+- Verify Your Identity: Take photos of your government-issued ID (front and back), excluding military IDs, then a selfie for additional fraud protection.

 - Get Your Access Code: Once validated, you’ll receive an access code to share with branch staff, who will then assist with your transaction.

-Do I need to repeat the process during every visit outside of my home state?
+Do I need to repeat the process during every visit out-of-state?

 If you choose to store your IDCheck validation on your device, future visits will be even quicker—you’ll only need to scan the QR code to receive a new access code, unless you get a new device or your ID expires.